Looking to write a B2B case study? Then look no further

-In the B2B world, a B2B case study is one of the most effective ways to demonstrate your business’ worth, capability and credibility – and can potentially determine whether a client engages with you for business.
-They are the historic successes of your business.
+In the B2B world, a case study is one of the most effective ways to demonstrate your business’ worth, capability and credibility.
+As they show off the successes of your business, it can also potentially determine whether a client engages with you for business.

 Sure, having statistics and testimonials on your website to demonstrate how your business supported its customers’ success and/or growth is great, but when it comes to actually proving your business’ worth, what you really need is a structured, story-driven and factual account of the work you’ve done – combined with the supporting results and testimonials.

-When it comes to creating case studies, they should ideally be around 600-1000 words (of course, this will depend on the complexity of the project in question), include multiple quotes from your customer, and be built around the following headings (or similar):
+When it comes to creating case studies, the usual length should be somewhere between 600-1,000 words.
+A lot of this will depend on the complexity of the project in question, but it should include multiple quotes from your customer and be structured around seven key headings:

 Gear your case study towards your target audience and industry.
 Your potential customers want to know how you solved problems for businesses similar to theirs – and your case studies should be written to accommodate that.